The IOB Guide for T1D, Part 4

 As a result, the true relationship between insulin exposure and exercise hypoglycaemia risk is almost certainly underestimated.
 Importantly, even with these limitations the signal is already clearly visible in the data.

-The key implication: the existing datasets are extremely valuable, but the way insulin exposure is currently represented is likely diluting its true impact.
-If insulin exposure were modelled using units per kilogram, time-stamped boluses, physiologically realistic action curves, and longer exposure windows up to 8 hours, the dose-response relationship between circulating insulin and hypoglycaemia risk would likely be substantially stronger.
+In the GlucoseGo and GlucoseLo analyses we used units per kilogram instead of absolute units, which improved the IOB model.
+The simplified 4-hour linear decay still massively underestimated true insulin exposure.
+The existing datasets are extremely valuable; the way insulin exposure is currently represented is likely diluting their true impact.
+With U/kg, time-stamped boluses, physiologically realistic action curves, and exposure windows up to 8 hours, the dose-response relationship between circulating insulin and hypo risk would likely be substantially stronger.

 Why a physiological IOB model could be implemented safely